Tuuliayr/native-android-project/README.md

 ## Release 1: 2021-05-12 features

 - User gets a notification with dummy data, when opening the app.
-- User can tap the notification which opens weather view.
+- User is able to tap the notification which opens weather view.
 - User is able to view weather data from the backend.
 The data includes current temperature and weather description in Tampere.
 - User is able to navigate between home and weather views.